KodoPengin/Del_U3A/readme/readme_EN.txt

-Readme für die Del3UA Spywarecleaner Batch - Version 2.76 - von Gameindustry.eu
+Readme for GI-Spywarecleaner - Version 2.76 - by Gameindustry.eu

 Inhalt:
 1. Description